hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 see the [Entry Processor section](https://docs.hazelcast.com/hazelcast/latest/computing/entry-processor) in the Hazelcast Reference Manual.

-After the above implementations and configuration are done, and you start the server where your library is added to its `CLASSPATH`, you can use the entry processor in the `IMap` functions.
+After the above implementations and configuration are done and you start the server where your library is added to its `CLASSPATH`, you can use the entry processor in the `IMap` functions.
 See the following example.

 ```javascript